ARMmbed/BLEIntros/Docs/InDepth/Debugging.md

 * An additional 5-10K of flash memory use.
 Do note, however, that this is the cost of the first use of ``printf()`` in a program; further uses cost almost no additional memory.

 * Each call to ``printf()`` takes a significant time for processing and execution: about 100,000 instructions, or 10 milliseconds, depending on the clock speed.
-This is only a baseline; if your ``printf()`` allows for formatting its costs will be higher still.
+This is only a baseline: ``printf()`` with formatting will cost even more.
 If your clock runs slowly (as most microcontrollers' clocks do) and your computational power is therefore lower, ``printf()`` can sometimes cost so much it’s actually used as a delay.

-These two costs require that we use ``printf()`` judiciously: there is limited code-space on the microcontroller's internal flash, and we expect interrupt handlers to terminate within a few microseconds; use of ``printf()`` may not match these requirements.
-Be particularly careful about using it in an event handler.
+These two costs require that we use ``printf()`` judiciously.
+First, because there is limited code-space on the microcontroller's internal flash.
+Second, because it delays the program so much.
+Be particularly careful about using it in an event handler, which we expect to terminate within a few microseconds.

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">**Note:** ``printf()`` doesn’t require that you tell it beforehand how many parameters it should expect; it can receive any number you throw at it.
 To do this, you need to provide a format string with format specifiers, followed by a matching number of arguments.
 For example, ``printf(“temp too high %d”, temp)``: the format string is “temp too high %d”, and the format specifier is %d.
 The last bit is the argument: temp.
 It matches the format specifier %d, which specifies an integer.
 You can learn more on [Wikipedia](http://en.wikipedia.org/wiki/Printf_format_string).
 </span>